Thinking Fast and Slow is a pioneer psychology book detailing the main cognitive biases of our mind.

 Well, the thread of Thinking Fast and Slow seems to be that of “we are less rational than we think we are”, but it seems at times a list/collection of heuristics.

-Daniel Kahneman is one of the guys that gave impetus to behavior economics -on which I based my master thesis– and “dethroned” the idea of humans as rational decision makers.
+Daniel Kahneman is one of the men behind the behavioral economics -on which I based my master thesis– and he contributed to finally “dethrone” the idea of humans as rational decision makers.

 And for that, it got a spot in the best psychology books of all times.

 Thinking Fast and Slow deals mostly with economics and choices in the face of uncertainty, but they are also relevant to our day to day interactions.